 (2) The bureau may also audit the program of the employer in the manner provided in section 4123.35 of the Revised Code.

 (D) Following receipt of all necessary information, including bureau records, correspondence from the employee and the employer, or an audit by the bureau of workers' compensation, the bureau may dismiss the complaint as invalid or find that the complaint has been resolved.
 Any unresolved complaint against a self-insuring employer shall be referred to the self-insuring employers evaluation board for further action in accordance with the provisions of rule 4123-19-13 of the Administrative Code.
-If the bureau determines that a complaint is invalid or resolved and decides not to present the complaint to the self-insuring employers evaluation board, the claimant may request that the complaint be presented to the administrator or the self insuring employers evaluation board for further consideration.
+If the bureau determines that a complaint is invalid or resolved and decides not to present the complaint to the self-insuring employers evaluation board, the claimant may request that the complaint be presented to the administrator or the self-insuring employers evaluation board for further consideration.
+If the bureau determines that a complaint is valid, a self-insuring employer may request that the complaint be presented to the administrator or the self-insuring employers evaluation board for further consideration.

-(E) Complaints referred to the bureau as provided above shall be retained in the employer's file for the period of four years from the date of resolution.
+(E) Complaints referred to the bureau as provided above shall be retained in the employer's file for a period of four years from the date of resolution.